 Why not?
 Isn’t pain a physical experience that we can’t do anything about?
 Pain is the body’s way of telling us something is wrong: at a base physiological level there is some kind of damage that triggers neural signals demanding remediation.
 It’s not me—it’s my body.
 Right?

 Yes and no. Pain, like any human perception, derives from a combination of physical signals and psychological responses.
-In fact, in psychological science sensation and perception are meaningfully different phenomena: the physical sensation triggered by a stimulus out there in the world is different from the ultimate psychological perception inside our minds.
+In fact, in psychological science sensation and perception are meaningfully different phenomena: the physical sensation triggered by a stimulus out there in the world is different from the ultimate psychological perception inside our minds (by wilson santiago).
 Psychologists who study sensation and perception talk about this difference as related to efficiencies of the human brain: to avoid having to match and record every one of the millions of available bits of sensory information the brain combines “bottom-up” processing of basic data out in the world with “top-down” processing based on concepts and expectations already programmed (by genetics and experience) in our minds.
 When Arjen Robben walked into the stadium for the World Cup final his brain immediately started processing millions of stimuli—blades of grass, specks of white paint, swarthy millionaire Spaniards—but his brain’s well-honed expectation of what a pitch should look like, along with an innate ability to recognize broad spatial patterns, eliminated the need to process every detail (leaving plenty of time to jealously contemplate Carles Puyol’s flowing locks).

 I actually find it easiest to make sense of this concept through examples from visual perception.
 Optical illusions are perfect examples because they highlight the way the brain adds to and subtracts from the raw visual information in any one scene.
 In the lower left corner illustration on the right (which I found at boredville.com—though I don’t know who to credit for its creation), it is nearly impossible for us to perceive the three elephants trailing away in a single file line as being the same size, even though sensation of the images on our retina are exactly the same size (go ahead, measure): our experiences with depth perception tell us to add size to things that are further away.
 The “bottom up” processing of the image on our retina negotiates with the “top down” processing of our memory.